pscosta/go-strm/README.md

 ### Generic Usage

-This api is a wrapper os its inputs, either a slice or a set of elements of a generic type.
+This api is a wrapper of its inputs, either a slice or a set of elements of a generic type.
-This wrapper is internally backed from a slice - either passed explicitly by a constructor or created on the fly if, built by a set of elements - providing a set of operations applied over the contents of its backing slice, all implemented aiming minimal memory allocation, hence never allocating intermediate slices.
+This wrapper is internally backed from a slice - either passed explicitly by a constructor or created on the fly if built by a set of elements - providing a set of operations applied over the contents of its backing slice.
+All operations have been implemented aiming minimal memory allocation, hence never allocating intermediate slices.

 ### Building from elements
 ##### Creates a strm backed by slice containing the given elements